cbri92/DosePainting/README.md

 **Author**: Caterina Brighi

-Scripts for the use of MRI data to derive heterogeneous dose prescriptions within the radiotherapy target, using patient-specific TCP data.
+Scripts for the use of MRI and RT data to derive heterogeneous dose prescriptions within the radiotherapy target, using patient-specific cellularity data.

 **Setup/Build/Install**
 To be able to use the above scipts you need to have the following python packages intalled: